logo2

 Sanborn map - Nov 1907

 Given that their business grew rapidly in the first nine months, they decided to branch out (19).
 On 01 Apr 1901, the company opened a branch store in Calumet in the lower level of the Kratt building with Hyman Cohen as manager (19).
 The 1901 directory listed the Calumet store at 323 5th St. (1).
 In Feb 1902, the company rented two storerooms in the Wilkins block and expected to have them ready for use by the middle of the next month (20).
-In late Aug 1908, however, the store in the Wilkins block was "going out of business in the near future" (23).
-In Dec 1902, the company lost a jury trial for rent due to Sarah H. Wilkins (22).
+In late Aug 1902, however, the store in the Wilkins block was "going out of business in the near future" (23).
+The company then lost a jury trial for rent due to Sarah H. Wilkins (22).
 She spent $1,300 to remodel the building for the purpose of leasing to the Hancock Liquor Co., but the company later decided to quit doing business there and left the storerooms vacant (22).

 Newspaper ad - <i>The Copper Country Evening News</i> - 29 Jun 1901